yosi-yaffe-alcd/mc-journey-activity/README.md

 1. Under Components, click Add Component.
 2. Select Journey Builder Activity.
-3. Give the activity a name - for simplicity, use the same value as the `VUE_APP_TITLE` environment variable.
+3. Give the activity a name - for simplicity, use the same value as the `VITE_APP_TITLE` environment variable.
 4. Select a category to determine which section the activity appears under in the canvas.
-5. Enter the Endpoint URL, which is the same as the `VUE_APP_URL` envrionment variable.
+5. Enter the Endpoint URL, which is the same as the `VITE_APP_URL` envrionment variable.
 6. Click Save.

 ### Create a Data Extension: